andymason/coder-on-fire/pages/work/rare-sea-of-thives-custom-seas.md

 ### The Free Camera

-The Free Camera is a photo mode that allows players to move freely through the world to take screenshots.
-I built the UI to work across standard, ultra-wide, and mixed aspect ratios, used CSS animations for transitions, and collaborated with the Unreal Engine team to refine the TypeScript data contracts.
+I built the UI to work across standard, ultra-wide, and mixed aspect ratios, and used CSS animations for the panel transitions.
+I also collaborated with the Unreal Engine team to extend the TypeScript data contracts as camera controls were evolved.

 ### Quick Spawn Radial